COVID-19 (2019 Novel Coronavirus)

 Q.9 Are there any changes to patient services at NHH or other supports, like the cafeteria?

-Services continue to ramp back up at NHH.
-Guided by a multi-disciplinary Service Continuity and Planning Working Group, this includes (as of July 17, 2020):
+Through June and July 2020 services have steadily ramped back up at NHH.
+Guided by a multi-disciplinary Service Continuity and Planning Working Group, this includes:

 - small volumes of in-person ambulatory care clinic appointments; and